timothee-durand/portfolio-2022/README.md

 For detailed explanation on how things work, check out the [documentation](https://nuxtjs.org).

+## Generators
+This project come with plop and several generators :
+- Run `plop component` or `yarn component` to create a new component
+- Run `plop project` or `yarn project` to create a new project

 ## Special Directories

 You can create the following extra directories, some of which have special behaviors.
 Only `pages` is required; you can delete them if you don't want to use their functionality.